Lucy Bronze: 2013–2014: Debut and playing as centre-half

+2015–2017: Securing right-back role at World Cup and Euros

 She went into the 2015 Women's World Cup after a knee operation and less regular playing time, and began the tournament as a left-sided defensive midfielder before moving to right-back, displacing Scott, while still in the group stage.
 In the knock-out game against Norway, she scored an iconic winning goal from outside the penalty area as England came from behind to win 2–1, their first knock-out win at the World Cup.
 Coach Mark Sampson said after the match that Bronze could be the best right-back in the world.
 Reflecting on the goal in 2019, Bronze said that it "set [her] career alight a little bit", seeing her gain wider recognition; in 2022 FIFA included it as one of the best-ever goals scored at a Women's World Cup.
 She also went on to score what proved to be the quarter-final winner against Canada as she netted England's second from a header in the 14th minute.
 She was widely praised as one of the best performers for England at the World Cup, winning England Player of the Year and being the first women's footballer to be nominated for the BBC Sports Personality of the Year Award, and was included in the tournament's All-Star Team and shortlisted for the Golden Ball.
+England placed third at the 2015 World Cup, after defeating Germany in the bronze medal match.

 In July 2017, she was named in the squad for the UEFA Women's Euro 2017, which England lost 3–0 to eventual winners Netherlands in the semi-final.
 For her performances in the tournament, Bronze was included in the 2017 UEFA Team of the Tournament.